ChristianNguyendinh/racket-compiler/README.md

 * Added support for the prim substring.
 Added the prim_substring function in header.cpp that takes in one tagged string parameter, a second tagged integer parameter, and a third tagged integer parameter.
 It returns a tagged string, of the sub string starting from the second integer parameter argument, and ending before the third integer parameter argument.
 It does not support an optional third argument like in Racket, because I ran out of time.

-Like the other primatives, these new primatives can be used with apply.
+Like the other primatives, these new primatives can be used with apply, and can also do type checking to make sure the passed in arguments are of the expected type(s).

 ---